Greenland Tax Calculator (2026)

 What is the income tax rate in Greenland?

-Do I have to pay pension contributions in Greenland?
+Do I need to pay pension contributions if I work in Greenland?

 What deductions can I claim on my Greenland income tax?